MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-enablenonclientdpiscaling.md

 Calling this function enables non-client scaling for top-level windows only.
 Child windows are unaffected.

 This function must be called from WM_NCCREATE during the initialization of a new window.
+An example call might look like this:

+<div class="code"><span codelanguage=""><table>
+This function must be called from WM_NCCREATE during the initialization of a new window.
 An example call might look like this:<div class="code"><span codelanguage=""><table>
 <tr>
 <th></th>